surmon-china/vue-codemirror/README.md

 # Events

 Most of the native codemirror component built-in event, and converted to a emit Vue event mechanism, if you need more complex event, please on method to get the codemirror component instance object to monitor, the following is a list of the converted event:

+To make it easier to handle events, the component converts some codemirror built-in native events into a single vue component event, where you can listen for events from both the component itself and from codemirror.
+If you need to listen for more and more complex events, you can pass in the event names (array) you need for the global `Vue.use(, { events: [] })` and the component parameters `:events`, respectively, or by the on method of the codemirror instance.
+Here's a list of events:

+**codemirror events list:**
 - scroll
 - changes
 - beforeChange